dkueken/OccPy/README.md

 --->

 ## Authors and acknowledgment
-The algorithm is strongly based on the initial publication of the voxel traversal algorithm as seen in Amanatides & Woo (1987).
+The algorithm is strongly based on the initial publication of a voxel traversal algorithm as seen in Amanatides & Woo (1987).
-This algorithm has been initially used in the publication by Kükenbrink et al. (2017) to map occlusion in ALS data and is openly available as a Matlab code here: https://www.eufar.net/documents/6028 (user account needed).
+This algorithm has been used in the publication by Kükenbrink et al. (2017) to map occlusion in ALS data and is openly available as a Matlab code here: https://www.eufar.net/documents/6028 (user account needed).
 Big motivation for the development of this study came from the interesting paper by Bienert et al. (2010).
-This implementation is a substantial evolution to the Matlab implementation and should now be able to run for any lidar platform available, when requirements as stated in [Requirements section](#Requirements for a successful occlusion mapping).
+This implementation is a substantial evolution to the Matlab implementation and should now be able to run for any lidar platform available, when requirements as stated in [Requirements section](#Requirements for a successful occlusion mapping) are met.
 Also performance of this Cython implementation should be largely increased compared to the Matlab implementation.

-Development of the initial Matlab implementation was performed during the PhD studies of Daniel Kükenbrink within the EUFAR JRA - HYLIGHT project (EUFAR2 contract no. 312609).
+Development of the initial Matlab implementation was performed during the PhD studies of Daniel Kükenbrink at the University of Zurich within the EUFAR JRA - HYLIGHT project (EUFAR2 contract no. 312609).
 The initial development of the Cython version has started during the same PhD and was used in the study by Schneider et al. (2019) to map occlusion from TLS and UAVLS acquisitions in a temperate and tropical forest.
 Substantial improvements and further development has been done at the Swiss Federal Institute WSL since then.
-The development is still ongoing also in the framework of the 3DForEcoTech COST action (working group 1).
+The development is still ongoing also in the framework of the [3DForEcoTech COST action](https://3dforecotech.eu/) (working group 1).

 Big thank you go out to all contributing to this code base since the beginning of my PhD:
 Felix Morsdorf, Fabian Schneider, Meinrad Abegg, Ruedi Bösch, Christian Ginzler